-One of his accepted tasks, for him very difficult, was to raise money for a fund to enable Gurdjieff to write his book ‘All and Everything: An Objectively Impartial Criticism of the Life of Man; or, Beelzebub’s Tales to his Grandson.’
+One of his accepted tasks was to enable Gurdjieff to write his book ‘All and Everything: An Objectively Impartial Criticism of the Life of Man; or, Beelzebub’s Tales to his Grandson.’
 For some twenty years the greater part of the contribution to this fund came from the American groups.
-Another of Orage’s tasks was to put the book into readable English.
+Another task was to put the book into readable English.
 Although he worked for several years on the book he did not live to finish the revision.

 C. S. Nott remembers talks at this time with Orage :

 “We were discussing these matters at the end of 1934 whilst walking up Chancery Lane on the way home – it was the end of October 1934.
 Then the talk came round to our life at Fontainebleau and our friends in New York.
 Suddenly he turned to me and said, ‘You know, I thank God every day of my life that I met Gurdjieff’.
 A week later he was dead”.